 Results

-27 of the 30 individuals who initially volunteered to participate completed the study, and full task level datasets were available for 22 of these.
+27 of the 30 individuals who initially volunteered to participate completed the study, and full task level datasets were available for 22 of these as 5 did not undertake night shifts during the study period.
 7 (32%) of those with full datasets were male.
 9 of the 12 participants randomised to the simulation used it, and 2 individuals used it repeatedly.
 Table 1 shows the distribution of participants across the medical and surgical rotas.

 Activity Data

-Participants in the intervention group completed their non-urgent tasks more rapidly than the control group though there was a broad range of completion times: mean (SD) time to complete a non-urgent task of 85.1 (50.1) versus 157.6 (90.4) minutes, p=0.027.
-This difference persisted using linear regression analysis were undertaken using rota and task volume as independent cofactors (p=0.028).
+Participants in the intervention group completed their non-urgent tasks more rapidly than the control group though there was a broad range of completion times: mean (SD) time to complete a non-urgent task of 85.1 (SD=50.1, Median=84.5,IQR=71.02) versus 157.6 (SD=90.4,Median=128.3, IQR=128.6) minutes, p=0.027.
+This difference was also observed using linear regression analysis were undertaken using rota and task volume as independent cofactors (p=0.028).
 There was no difference in the time to complete urgent tasks (see figure 2).

-These task completion times and distributions values are comparable to those seen in previous work (5) and suggest an efficacy trial would need to include in excess of 800 students to have 80% power to detect a 10 minute difference in task completion time.
+These task completion times and distributions values are comparable to those seen in previous work (10) and are slightly skewed from a normal distribution (see appendix 1).

 Standard cardiac arrest logs were complete for all study days.
 There was no difference in the mean number of cardiac arrest calls attended per shift (0.39 vs 0.45).

 Feedback